(Disclosure: Some of the links below may be affiliate links)

 Remember that I do not invest with Robo-Advisors and do not focus on sustainable investing.

-Before we talk about Selma vs Inyova, let’s start with the big question: what is sustainable investing?
+Before discussing Selma vs Inyova, we start with the big question: what is sustainable investing?

 Here are some examples of things you can avoid when investing sustainably: